akdevalliance/about/white-paper.md

 development in Alaska.
 Furthermore, it creates an incentive for high potential junior programmers to leave the state - even before attending an Alaskan University.

-#### Do you work for an Alaska company(s) or work remotely?
+####  6.1.3. <a name='DoyouworkforanAlaskacompanysorworkremotely'></a>Do you work for an Alaska company(s) or work remotely?

 [//]: # (Pie chart showing what types of companies developers work for.)

-#### If you live in Alaska, how satisfied are you with job opportunities for software developers living in Alaska?
+####  6.1.4. <a name='IfyouliveinAlaskahowsatisfiedareyouwithjobopportunitiesforsoftwaredeveloperslivinginAlaska'></a>If you live in Alaska, how satisfied are you with job opportunities for software developers living in Alaska?

 [//]: # (Bar chart of developer satisfaction in Alaska)